shakeel-faiz/FF/006/Difference Between MP4 and MKV.md

 When choosing between MP4 and MKV, it’s important to understand their key differences.
 Here’s a breakdown of their main features:

-**Introduction:**
+## **Introduction:**

-When selecting a video format, **MP4** and **MKV** are two of the most popular choices.However, they serve different purposes and excel in different areas.
+When selecting a video format, [**MP4**][2] and [**MKV**][1] are two of the most popular choices.However, they serve different purposes and excel in different areas.
 In this article, we will compare the **difference between MP4 and MKV** by answering several key questions.
 From compatibility and file sizes to video quality and editing potential, we’ll cover all the essential aspects that will help you decide which format is best suited for your needs.
 Let’s dive into these comparisons and see how MP4 and MKV stack up against each other!

 ## **1. What is the primary purpose of MP4 and MKV?**
 - **MP4** is primarily used for efficient video compression, supporting video, audio, and subtitles in a widely compatible format.
 It’s ideal for streaming, sharing, and general video playback.
-- **MKV** is a flexible container format designed to store high-quality video, multiple audio tracks, subtitles, and other data.
+- [**MKV** is a flexible container format][3] designed to store high-quality video, multiple audio tracks, subtitles, and other data.
 It’s great for high-definition video storage and complex media files.

 ## **2. Which format is more widely supported across devices and platforms?**
 **MP4** is more widely supported across devices, platforms, and media players, making it the go-to choice for compatibility. **MKV** has limited support on some devices but works well with media players like VLC.